 FrieslandCampina annually discloses the development of greenhouse gas emission of the previous year in the first months of the year.
 At the moment of finalizing the annual report, farm specific carbon footprints of raw milk of that year are not available from ANCA yet.
 This is because the deadline for filling ANCA is set at the 15th of May the next year.
 Therefore, a FrieslandCampina weighted average carbon footprint of raw milk cannot be determined for the reporting year yet.
-With the use of farm specific data, the method to forecast the carbon footprint of raw milk of the reporting year, developed by FrieslandCampina R&D, is no longer applicable.
 The carbon footprint of the reporting year is assumed to be equal to that of the previous year until shown otherwise by the result of ANCA.
-In the annual report of the following year the carbon footprint of the previous year will be updated.